j-trueman/WellBee/README.md

 ## How can YOU use WellBee?

 Want to download and use WellBee for yourself?
 Just download the image from the [releases](https://github.com/j-trueman/WellBee/releases) tab and flash it to your RPi device using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) You can then use it as a mobile device by connecting a touchscreen to it, or you can just use it with a regular monitor.
-You'll also need to download the [WellBee Companion App](https://github.com/j-trueman/WellBee/releases/tag/companion-app) (currently only available for Android).
+You'll also need to download the [WellBee Companion App](https://github.com/j-trueman/WellBee/releases/tag/companion-app) (currently only available for Android).[^10]

 [^1]: Step and calorie tracking are rough estimates.
 Steps being based on the average page length of a human (around 0.75 meters).
 [^2]: The gaining of points currently serves no purpose.